 The museum is housed in a modern pavilion designed by American architect Richard Meier.
 You can skip the rather outrageous entry fee and admire the ornate altar on the museum’s virtual tour here.
 Or visit the museum virtually on Google Arts & Culture.

-6. Trajan’s Market, Rome
+5. Trajan’s Market, Rome